 Going in for a large server with a decision based on obtuse traffic predictions is overly optimistic, while a small server would be of no use if the enterprise application development goes viral and the system crashed due to pressure.

 The correct approach towards a successful cloud application strategy would be to partner up with a cloud service provider who has the ability to auto-scale.
 Serverless backend systems that enable automatic scaling like Lambda or Functions mean that your enterprise can benefit from both pay-as-you-use and pay-as-you-go models.

 Some enterprises spread their system components across the data center, all connected through extra switching nodes.
 In theory, it looks like the perfect plan but in reality, the enterprise will have to deal with an immense amount of latency.
 The solution would be to discuss scalability with the cloud service provider long before deployment.

 An enterprise should always be willing to adjust its architecture, given that migrating its system as-is will always be more expensive.

-Given these factors, the correct approach towards cloud migration would be to first decide which system components are essential to the Enterprise’s brick-and-mortar premise and which really need to be put onto the cloud.
+Given these factors, the correct approach towards cloud migration would be first to decide which system components are essential to the enterprise’s brick-and-mortar premise and which really need to be put onto the cloud.

 4. Balance in service utilization

-The Services of your cloud migration partner should be analyzed carefully.
+The services of your cloud migration partner should be analyzed carefully.
 There will be some that are fully loaded and some that are underutilized.
-Your Enterprise can minimize underutilization by aligned resource allocation.
+Your enterprise can minimize underutilization by aligned resource allocation.

 The cloud can turn out to be cheaper than a dedicated server if service utilization is optimized.
-Here is a list of some forward thinking steps an enterprise could take to maximize the efficiency of its cloud migration-
+Here is a list of some forward-thinking steps an enterprise could take to maximize the efficiency of its cloud migration-

 - All static resources should be moved to CDN to take the load off application servers